SamuelSchlesinger/doq/mednem/grammar.md

 adjectives and nouns in English in some ways.
 Essentially, they are ways to group entities which serve both purposes.
 Classes can be unioned with dosh /dɐʃ/, intersected with nosh /nɐʃ/, and negated with unye /ɜɲe/.

+Going backwards, one can turn a class into an identifier with the combinator muh /mɜ/.
+The idea here is that because we've allowed identifiers to be turned into classes, classes fundamentally can be as ill specified as identifiers.
+Thus, a very common pattern might be to say: "nyuh Deq shi X. Deq shi Y".
+This construction allows one to shorten this into "muh X shi Y".

+Within a constraint, one can use the term guh /gɛ/ to refer to the identifier to the left side of the corresponding shi.
+This allows you to refer to it in one syllable rather than repeating it.

+Other than these aspects and a shared core of vocabulary, pronunciation, and phonetics, the Mednem language has many varied dialects.
+There remains only one more consistent aspect to the language which is flavored by regional
+differences: the concept of a relation between classes.
+A relation is annotated with the relation particle di /di/, and is similar to a combinator but can have named arguments.
+The relation between farmer and land-farmed, Shand /ʃɐnd/, can thus be used as: "muh nyo shi guh di shand nam", meaning "I am the farmer of everything".
+As you can see, this particular relation is binary and infix, meaning that it is placed between two classes, resulting in a new class.
+Without the di, relations can be treated as identifiers, and one can treat any identifier as a relation by applying di to it.
+Thus, you can describe a relation via a constraint clause, as in "nya Genda shi ni Shand dosh nyo." translating to "There is something called Genda.
+Genda is the intersection between the relation of the farmer and his land and my own identity."
+Perhaps Genda is my way of farming the land, something I'll write a self-help book about one day.